bambooforest/IntroDataScience_Spring_2022/1_introduction/README.md

 # Getting started

 To get started with this course, you will need to [install](https://en.wikipedia.org/wiki/Installation_(computer_programs)) several software packages and get to know how to use them.
+Follow all the steps below.

 ## GitHub